 X.4.2 Use Cases

-The use cases that mADX is solving are the same as those defined in Section X.4.2 of the ADX Profile.
+The use cases that mADX is solving are the same as those defined in Section X.4.2 of the ADX Profile with the exception of the mADX validation use case described in X.4.2.1

+X.4.2.1 mADX With Validation Flow

+Figure X.4.2-1:

+In Tanzania, a state level Health Management Information System (HMIS) has collected a month of data and needs to push it to the national level HMIS.
+The state HMIS acts a Content Creator to submit an indicator as a MeasureReport to the national level HMIS acting as a Content Consumer.

+Upon receipt of the data the national level HMIS will validate the message against the Data Structure Definition they were created against, the terminology codes against a terminology server, and the location list to ensure that all reporting locations are correctly referenced in the indicator MeasureReport.

+After validation of the message is complete the national HMIS returns a confirmation.

 X.5 mADX Security Considerations

 The mADX Profile does not support the exchange of person-centric health information.
 Therefore, this profile does not specify security mechanisms, such as the ITI Audit Trail and Node Authentication (ATNA) Profile, that would be required were that the case.
 Implementers should nevertheless be sensitive to the possibility of approximate personal identification arising from aggregate data derived from small population sets.
 Transport of such data should be safeguarded according to jurisdictional guidelines.